maindolaamit/loan-book-backend/readme.md

 - Database: PostgresSQL

 ## Assumptions
-PostgresSQL is used as the database which is a SQL database.
+- PostgresSQL is used as the database which is a SQL database.
 The nature of the data is structured and hence a SQL database is used.
+- Repay is done on Loan basis and not on EMI basis.
+The user can repay the loan amount more than EMI amount.
+- Due to limited time and resources, interest calculation is not implemented.
+The interest calculation can be implemented in the future.

 ### Installation Software required
 - Docker